 Hurt in a Crash?
 Our Guide to Wisconsin Car Accident Laws Explains What Victims Need to Know

 Understanding how Wisconsin law affects car accident victims and personal injury settlements improves your chances of a successful case.
 Learn what to do after a crash, how long you have to file a claim, types of compensation you can receive, and what other state laws affect Wisconsin drivers.
-Warshafsky Law’s aggressive legal team includes private investigators, medical doctors, and experienced trial attorneys fighting for maximum recoverable damages for injured Milwaukee car crash victims.
+Warshafsky Law’s aggressive legal team includes private investigators, medical doctors, and experienced Milwaukee car accident attorneys fighting for maximum recoverable damages for injured crash victims.

 1. First Steps after a Crash: Acting Responsibly in Accordance with Wisconsin Law